ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 For licensing, see LICENSE.md.
 -->

-# CKEditor 4 Advanced Data Grid functionality with Spreadsheet plugin
+# CKEditor 4 advanced data-grid functionality with Spreadsheet plugin

 <info-box info="">
 	This feature is compatible with **CKEditor 4** starting from `4.13` version.
 It is provided through an optional plugin that is not included in the CKEditor presets available from the [Download](https://ckeditor.com/ckeditor-4/download/) site.
 Read below how to to enable it.